MoonGoblinDev/Space-Shooter/README.md

     *   This method is called when the view's bounds change (e.g., window resize).
     *   It ensures that the `SKScene`'s `size` property is updated to match the new `SKView` bounds.
 This allows the scene content to adapt to different window sizes dynamically if the scene logic supports it (e.g., by repositioning elements based on `self.size`).

-**SpriteKit Relevance:** `ViewController` acts as the bridge between the macOS application structure and the SpriteKit world.
+**Note:** `ViewController` acts as the bridge between the macOS application structure and the SpriteKit world.
 Its primary role here is to create, configure, and display the `SKView` and present the initial `SKScene`.

 ### 3. Game Scenes